super-ming/2018-Grow-With-Google-Graduation-Party-Map/README.md

 In the beginning, 50,000 students were chosen to participate in the Challenge Course.
 Then it was narrowed down to the top 5%.

 Thanks to all of the scholars who stepped up to organize the events!

 DISCLAIMER: This event is a privately sponsored event organized by students or alumni in our community and is not an official Udacity event of any kind.

 ## How To Run

+Clone the files to your local machine.
+Open a terminal, go to the project directory, and type `install npm` to add the required dependencies.

 In the project directory, you can run: